Documentation

 Disable bot detection mechanisms for this survey.

-You should consider using this method if respondents are interacting with an interviewer who completes the survey, rather than responding on their own devices at home or work.
+Use this method when respondents are interacting with an interviewer who completes the survey, rather than responding on their own devices at home or work.

 tag